renato0307/learning-go/lib-add-first-utility-function.md

 > (e.g., /pkg/mypubliclib).
 Other projects will import these libraries
 > expecting them to work, so think twice before you put something here.

-This library will not have executables so we don't need the `cmd` folder.
+The libraries will not have executables so we don't need the `cmd` folder.

 Having a `pkg` folder is overkill for this case as we don't need other folders.
 This would only add an additional indirection.

-So the approach here will be to create a folder per category, that is:
+So the approach here is be to create a folder per category:
 * `programming`
 * `finance`
 * etc.